SlimeVR/SlimeVR-Docs-Site/upload-firmware-guide.md

    ![img](https://i.imgur.com/Yo6ebC5.gif)

-1. Once you have chosen a download location click the **Open button** that appears at the bottom right.
+1. Once you have chosen a download location, click the **Open button** that appears at the bottom right.

    ![img](https://i.imgur.com/59zXAJQ.png)